sunfounder/pico-2w-kit/docs/source/cproject/ar_keypad.rst

 4.2 Using a 4x4 Keypad
 =================================================

-In this lesson, we'll learn how to interface a **4x4 matrix keypad** with the Raspberry Pi Pico 2w to detect which keys are pressed.
+In this lesson, we'll learn how to interface a **4x4 matrix keypad** with the Raspberry Pi Pico 2 W to detect which keys are pressed.
 Matrix keypads are commonly used in devices like calculators, telephones, vending machines, and security systems for numerical input.

 * :ref:`cpn_keypad`